Samuel Donath, MS, LMFT

 Get to know me:

-I’m an associate marriage family therapist, and I usually split my time being at the clinic and occasionally helping teach at university.
+I’m a licensed marriage family therapist, and I usually split my time being at the clinic and occasionally helping teach at university.
 My main therapeutic focus in on sex therapy, LGBTQIA+, trauma, anxiety, and relationship issues.